Shah Jahan | Mumtaz Mahal | Water Gadgets | Taj Mahotsav | Garden | Mosque | Story | Facts | Complex | Calligraphy | Legends and Myths | Day at Taj

-The Taj Mahal, an epitome of affection and love, is situated in the city of Agra that formidably stands around 210 km toward the south of Delhi.
-An UNESCO World Heritage Site and one of the Seven Wonders of the World, the Taj pulls in swarms of locals and global voyagers from every corner of the world, lasting through the year.
+The Taj Mahal, a symbol of eternal love and affection of a King for his queen, is a rare sight and experience for almost all visitors.
+Situated in the city of Agra, it stands formidably around 210 km toward south of Delhi.
+An acclaimed UNESCO World Heritage Site and one of the Seven Wonders of the World, the Taj pulls in both locals and global tourists from all walks of life and across the globe all year round.

-Such is the attractive offer and appealing quintessence of the monument that onlookers can never have enough of it ever and would need to visit it over and over.
-In case you want to be enchanted by the fabulousness of this medieval structure, and are arranging a trip to explore the magnificence of this awesome monument, then the main question that would ring a bell in how to reach the Taj Mahal.
+Such is the magnetism and uniqueness of the Taj that onlookers can never have enough of it – The Taj draws everyone who has visited it to come visit it over and over again…and this is a never-ending process.
+If you are all set to be enchanted by the sheer charisma and stature of this medieval marvel, and planning a visit to its complex, then the main question that would arise is how to reach the Taj Mahal.
 Here is how.

-The quickest method to arrive at Agra to visit the Taj Mahal, is via air.
-The city of the Taj, Agra, has its own airport terminal – Agra Airport - that is around 7 km from the downtown area.
+The quickest way to reach any destination and the Taj in Agra alike is by flight or air.
+Agra is well connected and has its own airport terminal – the Kheria Airport (AGR) - that is around 7 km east from heart of the city.

 The Agra Cantonment Railway Station (AGC)